Ian-Emsens/Ian-Emsens.github.io/noshnd.md

 # In Progress

 ## Gurf's Mouth (status: lowest priority, T- 9 days)
 The dwarf's mouth is sealed by sovereign glue.
-A faerie at the black market requires rare moonstone and giant's wood sap to undo.
+A faerie at the black market requires rare moonstone and giantswood sap to undo.
+Having arrived at The Amberwoods we found the trees but were stopped by Hammerfist the giant.

 ## Gulakkr's Armor (status: lowest priority, T- 9 days)
 The orc's armor appears bound to them, impeding their rest and general welfare.